 The authority said that the Cypriot company OHL is conducting business in the field of forwarding services for European Union customers.
-The company's headquarters is located [...], the company employees, has technical facilities in the form of rooms intended for business, technical equipment, and an internet telephone line.
+The company's head office is located at [...].
+The company employs employees.
+It has technical facilities in the form of rooms intended for business, technical equipment, and an internet telephone line.
 It is a forwarding company, therefore it does not have fuel bases and means of transport.
 She engaged employees of the Polish company T.-T in her business activity.
 Sp. z o. o.
 Sp.k., and also used its technical facilities to search for potential carriers, including sending orders, conducting telephone conversations, as well as receiving, full verification and sending correspondence.
 All these activities took place at the headquarters of T.-T. Sp. z o. o. sp.k. in SP.
 The applicant, on the other hand, agreed and carried out all transport-related activities based on orders and guidelines received exclusively from T.-T. Sp. z o. o.
 Sp.k.